Chet Baker in Tokyo

 Chet Baker in Tokyo is a live album by jazz trumpeter and singer Chet Baker, recorded at Showa Women's University's Hitomi Memorial Hall.
-Released only eleven months before his death, it has been hailed as, "A glorious moment in Chet Baker's twilight."
+Recorded just eleven months before his death, the album has been hailed as "A glorious moment in Chet Baker's twilight."
+This double album was originally released as two separate albums: Disc One was released in September 1988 as Chet Baker in Tokyo: Memories, and Disc Two was released in January 1989 as Chet Baker in Tokyo: Four.

 Reception

 John Vinocur of The New York Times praised the album, saying:

-Rick Anderson of AllMusic said the album "shows him to have still been in complete control of his musical faculties, playing not just beautifully and well, but with energy and even speed despite his deteriorating health."
+Rick Anderson of AllMusic said the album "shows he was still in complete control of his musical faculties, playing not just beautifully and well, but with energy and even speed despite his deteriorating health."